 - Taking It Back: The ball will be “taken back” on each change of possession, regardless of whether or not a shot was attempted.
 Failure to “take it back” results in loss of possession and any points just scored.
 “Taking it back” means bringing your whole body and the ball behind the dashed “take-back” line, not the sidelines or 2-point arc.

 - Player Injury: A player that is bleeding or has an open wound will be directed to leave the game and properly bandage the wound.
 A player with any bloodstained clothing or bandage must remove the stained or saturated material prior to reentering the game.

 - Fouls: One foul shot will be taken for each foul.
+If the foul occurs behind the 3 point arc, 2 free throws will be taken.
 On successful field goals the basket counts and no free throw shot is awarded.
 A change of possession will result regardless of whether the free throw shot is made or missed.
 After a foul shot, the ball will be placed into play from the backcourt line.